codahale/sneaker/README.md

 ## Implementation Details

+### Encryption

+All data is encrypted with AES-256-GCM using randomly generated, single-use keys.
+Because all keys are single-use, a fixed, all-zero nonce is used for all data.

 ### Stored Secrets

 A secret is represented by two S3 objects: the encrypted secret, which ends in `.aes`, and the encrypted KMS data key, which ends in `.kms`.

-The encrypted secret consists of a random 96-bit nonce preprended to the AES-GCM ciphertext.
 The ID of the KMS key (as returned in the `GenerateDataKey` operation) used to encrypt the data key is used as authenticated data.

 The encrypted data key is the `CiphertextBlob` property of the `GenerateDataKey` operation, and is an opaque format.